FeatureProbe/FeatureProbe/docs/docs/tutorials/analysis.md

 </Tabs>

-## 编写前端程序
+## Control the front-end program

-We provide a front-end js code example, and you can start to experience how the front-end code uses toggles.
+We provide a front-end js code example, and you can start to experience how the front-end code report custom event.

 ### Write code {#frontend-code}